openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

    use in a course, the course does not reflect these library updates until you manually update the randomized content block in the course unit.
-For details about updating library components used in your course to match the latest version in the content library, see :ref:`Get the Latest Version of Library Content`.
+For details about updating library components used in your course to match the latest version in the library, see :ref:`Get the Latest Version of Library Content`.